shiva-kannan/RayTracingInOneWeekend-Python/README.md

 ![Defocus Blur](images/defocus_blur.png)

 ## Final Renders!
-Even though it took a ridiculous 99 minutes for the last 1200x800 render it was worth it I think!
+Even though it took 99 minutes for the last 1200x800 render it was worth it I think!

 Here are three renders with one in 1200x800 res